 “After receiving the Buffalo Bicycle, my school life has changed so much.
 My performance has greatly improved.
 Now my journey to school is easier and faster,” says Aleni.
 “The same friends are admiring me now.
 Most of them have gone back to school, hoping to get a bicycle one day, just like me.”

-Through World Bicycle Relief’s Bicycles for Educational Empowerment Program (BEEP), students like Aleni receive bicycles to help improve attendance, performance, and retention in school.
+Through World Bicycle Relief’s education programming, students like Aleni receive bicycles to help improve attendance, performance, and retention in school.

 With a bicycle, students’ academic performance increases up to 59%.